 Don't get me wrong, Randy Sparks, their leader and songwriter, was a musical genius, working firmly within Folk Revival conventions.
 Many of the songs he wrote for the Minstrels could have been credibly performed by almost any group on the folk charts in that era.

 And the Minstrels gave the Folk Revival a big boost, both in their hit records and their constant appearances.
 Many Folk fans' introduction to Folk-style music was through the Minstrels.
-And a few Minstrels alumni, most notably Barry McGuire, went on to have independent Folk or Folk-influenced careers.
+And quite a few Minstrels alumni, including Barry McGuire and John Denver, went on to have independent Folk or Folk-influenced careers.